 Supervisors will also evaluate each employee’s performance on the previously selected competencies.
 The supervisor will document if the employee is developing (and will need continued effort) or demonstrating (proficient) in each.
 Supervisors will then document a summary assessment for the planned outcomes and competencies on the Performance Management Worksheet.

-At the end of the evaluation, employees may utilize the space provided for comments and/or to document any disagreements or disputes related to the evaluation.
+At the end of the evaluation, both forms provide employees a space for comments and/or to document any disagreements or disputes related to the evaluation.
 Prior to documenting concerns on the form, employees are encouraged to discuss any issues or disagreement with their immediate supervisor during the evaluation.
 Often this open dialogue will provide the opportunity to review and resolve any misconceptions or differences in opinion related to the performance evaluation.

 If there are still concerns or conflicts following this dialogue, an employee may seek remediation by providing a formal complaint in writing to the Dean, Provost or Vice President.
 To request leadership review, the employee must submit this complaint within 30 days of the performance evaluation.